 - 1. Adjust the altimeter to the correct altitude, based on the airport altitude.
 For reference, KSFO is at sea level 0ft. - 2.
 Check aileron and elevator are neutral by observing the yoke position. - 3.
-Change the mouse to control mode by pressing the right mouse button. - 4.
+Change the mouse to control mode by pressing Tab. - 4.
 Hold the left mouse button down to control the rudder. - 5.
-Apply full power (hold PqUp until the throttle is fully in). - 6.
+Apply full power (hold PgUp until the throttle is fully in). - 6.
 As the aircraft accelerates down the runway, keep it in the center by making small adjustments using the mouse.